Table of Contents

 In pregnant women, 2-3 % are populated with C. trachomatis.
 The infant is at risk of 50 % at birth.

-The incidence of lymphogranuloma venereum decreased worldwide, but this sexually transmitted infection is still endemic in Asia, Africa, South America and parts of the Caribbean.
+The incidence of lymphogranuloma venereum has decreased worldwide, but this sexually transmitted infection is still endemic in Asia, Africa, South America and parts of the Caribbean.
 In Germany it is an absolute rarity with an occurrence of 1/1 million inhabitants.

 Trachoma occurs almost exclusively in tropical countries under poor hygienic conditions.
 After cataract, trachoma is the second most common cause of blindness in the world.